-- All students (291) in grades K-5 participated Monday through Friday in Peaceful Playground activities during recess at Washington Elementary.
+- All students (291) in grades K-5 participate Monday through Friday in Peaceful Playground activities during recess at Washington Elementary.

 - Good sportsmanship and fair competitive play are the goals.
 Students learn to take responsibility for their actions and about compassion for others.

-- Activities included 4-Square, flag football, kickball, basketball, hula-hoops, jump rope, and hop-scotch.
+- Activities include 4-Square, kickball, basketball, hula-hoops, jump rope, and hop-scotch.
 It’s been so fun to watch the kids’ ear-to-ear grins while running from feature to feature on the new playground!

 - The Elementary PTO generously provides Peaceful Playground equipment.

 - ECR Staff also provide post-recess lunch room support for K-5th grades.
 2-5 of us help students focus on having time to eat a good lunch and work to promote respectful behavior.

 - Members in grades 7 through 12 have participate in Key Club activities.

 - Activities this quarter: A student-led international organization whose goal is to encourage leadership through serving others.

 - Highway Clean-ups